cqframework/opioid-cds-r4/input/pagecontent/index.md

 ### Introduction

-This implementation guide provides resources and discussion in support of applying the Centers for Disease Control and Prevention (CDC) 2016 Opioid Guideline:
+This implementation guide provides resources and discussion in support of applying the 2016 Centers for Disease Control and Prevention (CDC) Guideline:

 [2016 CDC Guideline for Prescribing Opioids for Chronic Pain](https://www.cdc.gov/mmwr/volumes/65/rr/rr6501e1.htm)